This report looks at the issues of self-deleting content and privacy via the following sections:

 Beyond VPNs, though, many people desire the ability to send a message or photo and know that it will not exist “forever,” the general sense of how long Internet data lasts.

 As Ben Zimmer notes in the Wall Street Journal, it has become possible to limit the amount of time the data exists via applications such as Snapchat, Mirage, and Frankly.
 Ben argues that the interest in data time limits through Snapchat and its rival “ephemeral messaging” environments has shown the reemergence of the concept of ephemerality.

-The breach of Sony Pictures, purportedly by North Korea (a nation that South Korea claims to have 5900 Internet-focused military personnel), drives us further toward the notion of ephemerality as we all realize how perilous our digital footprint really is.
+The breach of Sony Pictures, purportedly by North Korea (a nation that South Korea claims to have 5900 Internet-focused military personnel) drives us further toward the notion of ephemerality as we all realize how perilous our digital footprint is.

-This Sony incident is especially poignant regarding ephemerality because Evan Spiegel, who cofounded Snapchat, became pulled into the mire through the publication of his confidential emails back and forth with Sony’s Michael Lynton.
+This Sony incident is especially poignant regarding ephemerality because Evan Spiegel, who cofounded Snapchat, became pulled into the mire by publishing his confidential emails back and forth with Sony’s Michael Lynton.
 The messages contained specific information about the Snapchat trajectory, and their revelation sacrificed competitive advantage.

 Ephemerality was then applied to animals that lived (at least in their mature forms) for extraordinarily brief periods, such as the adult phase of mayflies.
 Similarly, the term ephemeral was attached to certain plants and streams.

 From the 1600s on, ephemerality was used to denote anything temporary that would not be around for long.
 Ephemeral publications such as pamphlets typically aren’t saved in libraries or museums but disappear with time instead.

 Uncle Sam’s giant funnel